polyipseity/information/general/competitor analysis.md

 ### visualization

-It is very important to {{add our own products to the visualization and make it obvious that product is our own}}.
+It is very important to {{add our own products to the visualization and make it obvious that the products are our own}}.

 If we are comparing two features only, we can {{use a _xy_-grid and plot our and competitors' products}}.
 If there are more features, {{we can use a table, with the column headers being the products and the row headers being the features}}. {{A mix of both}} is possible.